 Anne Mager is a curator, arts manager, university lecturer and author.
 She organizes and realizes exhibitions, festivals and cultural events and holds a Master degree from the Universität Münster in Communication Science, Art History and Cultural Studies as well as a Master in International Arts Management from the Art Academies in Cologne and Düsseldorf.

-As a curator she focusses on young contemporary arts and site specific multimedia arts installations.
-Since 2008 she manages the interdivisional arts festival ‘new talents – biennale cologne’ and a variety of other projects such as the exhibition program at Quartier am Hafen in 2013, the ZONTA ART AWARD, new talents WIDE SPACE and Fuhrwerkswerkswaage Kunstraum.
+As a curator she focuses on site specific multimedia arts installations and the topic of borders and social change.
+She managed the interdivisional arts festival ‘new talents – biennale cologne’ from 2008 until 2017 and worked for a variety of other projects and institutions such as the exhibition programme at Quartier am Hafen in 2013, Kunst-Station Sankt Peter, Fuhrwerkswerkswaage Kunstraum, ecce – european centre for creative economy, Kunsthalle Recklinghausen and Kunsthaus NRW.
+Since 2018, she is a Co-Director at Catalyst Arts in Belfast.

-As a lecturer she imparts her knowledge and experience in exhibition organization, -production and -editorial to the students of the Institute for Translation and Intercultural Communications at the University for Applied Science in Cologne since 2013.
+As a lecturer she imparts her knowledge and experience in exhibition organization, -production and -editorial to the students of the University of Applied Science in Cologne since 2013.

 Marcel Krueger is a writer, translator (German-English / English-German) and editor, and mainly writes non-fiction about places, their history, and the journeys in between.